 Current and recent research projects

 I’m a big believer in the idea that Universities are first and foremost about learning and teaching!
 This idea, combined with my belief that students should also have access to the latest research in their field, means that my teaching is inextricably linked to my ongoing research programme.

 The students I teach here at Sheffield are motivated, inquisitive and intelligent – an excellent combination – so I have sought to develop an approach which is both challenging and inspiring.
 I teach using a variety of methods, including multi-media materials, in an attempt to stimulate critical thinking and independent learning.
 In the course of doing these things, I’ve been fortunate enough to have won some teaching awards, including the University’s Senate Award for Excellence in Teaching and Learning and the award for Best Personal Tutor (Social Sciences) – voted on and awarded by the Union of Students.
 Last but not least, as part of my professional development as a higher education teacher, I have also completed the University of Sheffield’s Certificate in Learning and Teaching.

-I am Second Supervisor for the following PhD students:
+I am currently Primary Supervisor for the following PhD students: